Retrograde. It might as well be labeled as astrology’s F word. Mention it and you’ll hear the groans kick in.

 Mercury: this makes the mind reflective.
 Information is processed differently and learning may be best though absorption or experiential methods.
 The mind can be self-critical and the person can sometimes feel disconnected from others.
 This is an introverted expression of the planet and may produce a personality that tends to enjoy quiet time.
 Sometimes Mercury in retrograde can indicate communication issues or an inability to express thoughts comfortably.

 Venus: this retrograde can function two different ways.
 One, it can indicate trouble expressing romantic feelings.
 This can be seen as shyness or fear of intimacy.
-It doesn’t meant that they aren’t deep – they are.
+It doesn’t mean that they aren’t deep – they are.
 They just have trouble opening up.
 Trust will be vital for these types.
 The other side of the coin is the narcissist.
 One who loves themselves above all others.
 I have seen Venus retrograde show up this way too.
 People with Venus retrograde have to work on self-love and healthy expression of love.

 Mars: here, the fiery planet gets watered down.
 Expressing aggression and anger becomes inhibited.
 Asserting self feels like a major challenge.
-In worst cases, it can produce a passive-aggressive quality.
-Competition isn’t their forte and they prefer to competed only with your self.
+In the worst cases, it can produce a passive-aggressive quality.
+Competition isn’t their forte and they prefer to compete only with your self.
 Mars retrograde people can be afraid of risks.
 In some cases, this can indicate an inability to take action – the person who sits on the fence post and never seems to make a decision.
 The native must learn to take action and stand up for themselves.

 Jupiter: this produces a highly philosophical mind and a rich, expansive inner life.
 They may be a bit reclusive and unconcerned with material wealth.
 They develop their own sets of beliefs and may be armchair philosophers.
 These are the ones most likely to reject their parent’s beliefs.

 Saturn: on the outside, they are stoic.
 Inwardly, a bundle of nerves and worry.
-This can sometimes manifest as a rigidity or need to micromanage things.
+This can sometimes manifest as rigidity or need to micromanage things.
 They’re not paranoid, per se, but they want to feel in control of something.
 Responsibility is serious stuff for them.
 Other times, it produces the opposite, especially if they grew up in a home where order wasn’t important.
 Then they tend to be unambitious and undisciplined.
 Saturn retrograde people are never down with authority.
 It makes ‘em nervous or rebellious.

 Uranus: that line “she’s a lady in the street, freak in the sheets” might have been written about a Uranus retrograde person.
 No, not everyone with this retrograde is a pervert but do know that they often hide their eccentricities.
 They appear conventional but are inwardly unconventional.
 This is the “inner rebel.”
 Sometimes this retrograde produces a person who is afraid of change and might cling to the old ways.

 Neptune: this retrograde produces vivid imaginations and dreamy, escapist tendencies.
 They can be deeply spiritual but may have trouble expressing that.
-In worst case scenarios, this can produce the addict or martyr.
-In best case scenarios, this retrograde create a fine-tuned psychic instrument.
+In worst-case scenarios, this can produce the addict or martyr.
+In best-case scenarios, this retrograde create a fine-tuned psychic instrument.
 People with this retrograde are susceptible to negative energy and need lots of time alone to recharge their batteries.

 Pluto: the inner power struggle.
 The Pluto retrograde person has suppressed anger and issues around power and control.
 They don’t like to be controlled but they also don’t like to admit their own desire to be in control of matters.
 Perceptive and capable of deep transformation but just don’t piss ‘em off or try to tell them what to do.
 Can be explosive if they feel betrayed.